Medicare Open Enrollment: 10 Things to Know

 3. Limits on Medigap changes

-People who choose to keep traditional Medicare may also enroll in a supplemental Medigap plan from a private insurer to cover costs like copays.
-Traditional Medicare, when not paired with Medigap, does not have a limit on out-of-pocket expenses in a year.
+People who choose to keep original Medicare may also enroll in a supplemental Medigap plan from a private insurer to cover costs such as copays.
+Original Medicare, when not paired with Medigap, does not have a limit on out-of-pocket expenses in a year.

 4. Medicare Advantage differences

-They also may offer extras not included by traditional Medicare, such as dental, hearing and vision coverage and gym memberships.
-They are able to do this because they manage costs, partly by limiting beneficiaries to in-network providers.
-During open enrollment, experts recommend checking to make sure your preferred providers remain in the network for your plan.
+Medicare Advantage also may offer extras not included by traditional Medicare, such as dental, hearing and vision coverage, and gym memberships.
+The program can do this because it manages costs, partly by limiting beneficiaries to in-network providers.
+During open enrollment, experts recommend checking to make sure your preferred providers and hospitals remain in the network for your plan.

 Three in 10 beneficiaries in Medicare Advantage plans said they did not use any of their plan’s supplemental benefits in the past year, according to a study by The Commonwealth Fund.
-The study also found evidence that Medicare Advantage plans were more likely to burden patients with the need to obtain prior approvals, so check plan requirements carefully.
+The study also found evidence that Medicare Advantage patients were more likely to need to obtain prior approvals, so check plan requirements carefully.

 5. Medicare Advantage issues